christophercliff/bagger/README.md

 ﻿Bagger
 ===========

-An "add to bag" JavaScript control.
+An "add to bag" JavaScript control using jQuery UI.

 Description